 What about NIOSH?
 Do they offer resources too?

 - A webpage on Respirators

 - A guide for Selecting Respirators

 - The NIOSH Respirator Trusted-Source Respirator page

 Let us know if we can be of any help.
-Otherwise, feel free to download the Free Online Safety Training Buyer’s Guide Checklist, below.
+Otherwise, feel free to download the Free Guide to Risk-Based Safety Management, below.